Kiss your New Years’ resolution goodbye. These outrageous Nutella Brownies live up to their name!

 You’d think I’d cut back on the chocolate in the brownie batter because we’re using a whole jar of Nutella, and the sensible side of me really wanted to.
 But I tried and I wasn’t happy with the outcome.
 Molten Nutella layer aside, I still wanted the brownie to taste good.

 So basically, this recipe is my classic Brownie recipe PLUS a whole jar of Nutella.
+(OK … So I have a few recipes that use a whole jar, like this triple Nutella whammy Nutella Cheesecake! 😂)

 Personal trainers everywhere are rubbing their hands with glee at all these prospective new clients….